 For her project, senior Lizbeth Llanes Macias partnered with the Penrose Library archivist Ben Murphy, the Walla Walla Mutual Aid Network and the Socially Engaged Art Committee of the Walla Walla Immigrant Rights Coalition.
 Llanes Macias worked to collect stories from underrepresented voices in the Walla Walla community to capture the way that COVID-19 has impacted Hispanic and Latinx populations in particular.

 “I wanted to shed light on the disparities that immigrant and marginalized communities face, while also highlighting their resiliency and vital contribution to our community,” Llanes Macias said.

-Anna Boyes ’20 and sophomore Cormac Li worked with psychology Professor Matt Prull, Becky Betts from Population Health and August Sparks Farnum from First Aid Art Kits to study the impact that art can have on patient well-being.
+Anna Boyes ’20 and sophomore Cormac Li worked with psychology Professor Matt Prull, Becky Betts from Population Health and Augusta Sparks Farnum from First Aid Art Kits to study the impact that art can have on patient well-being.

 The locally made art kits are intended to help people cope with loneliness, stress and depression, which has been on the rise during the pandemic.
 The student researchers collected feedback from medical care providers to see if the kits worked.

 One caregiver from Providence said: “The kits helped reinforce our belief that health is more than just chronic condition care.”

 Li and Boyes are volunteers at Providence, and saw firsthand how the art kits did more than just provide comfort for patients.

 “It was bringing their families together, and they’re engaging more,” said Li, an international student from China.
 “I’m from a different country, and this was my first time witnessing how closely engaged our community can be, and how the art kits worked and how everyone is connected to each other.”

 Overall, Reynolds and Martin said the program was a success, and they saw students positively interacting with community members, despite the restrictions on in-person connections.